gabehassler/PhylogeneticFactorAnalysis.jl/docs/src/index.md

   </modelSelection>
 </phylogeneticFactorAnalysis>
 ```
+The above xml performs a single BEAST run with a 5-factor model and upper-triangular constraint on the loadings.

-Here is a more complex xml:
+Here is a more complex xml that can handle discrete traits:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <phylogeneticFactorAnalysis name="aquilegiaBinary" partitionSeed="666" mcmcSeed="666" overwrite="true" standardizeTraits="true">